 2. The Ocean Cleanup

-Every year, millions of tons of plastic enter the oceans primarily from rivers.
-The plastic afloat across the oceans – legacy plastic – isn’t going away by itself.
-Therefore, solving ocean plastic pollution requires a combination of stemming the inflow and cleaning up what has already accumulated.
-The Ocean Cleanup, a non-profit organization, is developing advanced technologies to rid the world’s oceans of plastic.
+Every year, millions of tonnes of plastic enter the oceans from rivers.
+This plastic isn’t going away by itself.
+So, solving ocean plastic pollution requires a combination of efforts.
+We need to stem the inflow and clean up what has already accumulated.
+The Ocean Cleanup, a non-profit organization, is developing advanced technologies to do that!

 Read more about The Ocean Cleanup >>